Giving Your LinkedIn Profile A Facelift

 On LinkedIn, you can get them to make you a specific URL for your profile, rather than just accept the computer-generated one.
-Not surprisingly, I’m on board with this idea as well.
+Not surprisingly, I think this is a great idea.
 This happens to be mine.
 You can get a bit of an SEO bounce if you use a vanity URL.
 It is easy and it is free, and it is considerably more memorable.
 Plus, if you wish, it’s a good thing to put on a business card or a resume, or even into a signature line in email.

 Use a Headline

 Personally, I find these weird, but that may be just me.
 For me, just my job title seems to be fine, as it evokes (currently) not only what I do but the industry I am in right now.
 I’ve always, personally, found that titles like Terrific Social Media Manager or Experienced Fry Cook just seem odd.
 But that may be me.
 Try it – but I’d recommend doing so as a more or less controlled experiment.
 If it’s not working after, say, six months, I recommend rethinking it.